Introduction to Traceability

 What is Traceability?

-Traceability refers to the ability to track and trace products, parts, and materials throughout the entire supply chain.
-It involves collecting and recording data at every production stage, from raw material sourcing to manufacturing and distribution, to ensure that products meet quality and safety requirements.
+Traceability is the ability to track products, parts, and materials throughout your supply chain.
+By recording data at each stage of production, from sourcing raw materials to manufacturing and distribution, you can ensure your products meet quality and safety requirements.

-Traceability helps you identify the source of any issues or defects in their products and enables you to respond and take appropriate action quickly.
-It also plays a critical role in compliance with regulations and standards, as well as in building trust with customers who increasingly demand transparency and accountability in the products they buy.
+Having complete traceability means you can identify the source of any issues or defects quickly and take corrective action without delay.
+It also supports compliance with regulations such as GMP and CPSC standards, and helps build trust with customers who value transparency in the products they buy.

 Read more: Guide to Material Traceability for Small Manufacturers